-There certainly are a lot of awesome advantages to having central heating with a gas boiler, still, now and then, you’re likely to come across a situation.
+There certainly are a lot of awesome benefits to having central heating with a gas boiler, still, now and then, you’re likely to come across a problem.

-Even though it is possible that the problem you have can be exceptional, the vast majority of the time you’re likely to discover that your boiler issue is a normal one.
-This means that choosing the right resolution will be a lot easier and quicker than what you expected.
+Even though it is probable that the problem you have can be exceptional, the vast majority of the time you’re likely to discover that your boiler issue is a normal one.
+This means that choosing the right solution will be a lot easier and faster than what you assumed.

-A lot of boiler issues can in fact be minimised by getting your boiler serviced often, we highly recommend a minimum of annually.
+A lot of boiler issues can actually be minimised by getting your boiler serviced often, we highly recommend a minimum of annually.

-An inaccurate thermostat may cause numerous issues, so it is important to set up a routine schedule (at the very least once a quarter) to make sure that your thermostat is working as intended.
+An inaccurate thermostat may cause numerous issues, so it is important to set up a frequent schedule (at the very least once a quarter) to make sure that the thermostat is working as intended.
 It is a quick test.
-You simply start off by ensuring the thermostat is in the correct place and has the correct setting and that your boiler turns off when you reduce the temperature setting and then back on again when you increase the temperature setting.
+You simply start off by ensuring the thermostat is in the correct place and has the correct setting and that the boiler turns off if you reduce the temperature setting and then back on again if you increase the temperature setting.

 The Six Most Frequent Boiler Repair Situations